 - When does an event start?
 Please check the event page.

 - Am I able to walk only instead of run?
-For most events we welcome participants who are only walking (not running at all) for the shortest distance but not the longer distances for an event.
-This is the ensure that everyone is back in time safely for presentations, course closure and so that our volunteers can go home.
-If in doubt, check the cutoff pace for the event you are considering entering.
-Standard human walking pace is around 12 min/km.
+We welcome participants who are only walking (not running at all) for the shortest distance at an event.
+This is the ensure that everyone is back in time safely for presentations, course closures and so that our volunteers can go home.
+If you are not sure you can complete a distance within the cutoff time, it is best to register in a shorter event.
+Cut off times and required average paces to achieve them are listed on the event page.
+For reference, standard human walking pace is around 12 min/km.

 - Am I able to walk or run in an event with my dog?
 In general no – dogs are not permitted out on the course alongside runners/walkers.
 Accredited disability dogs/guide dogs/hearing dogs are permitted as per requirements under state and federal legislation.
 Social runs have different rules which are covered elsewhere in this FAQ.